matomo-org/plugin-LoginLdap/README.md

 ## Commands

 LoginLdap comes with the following console commands:

-* `loginldap:generate-token-auth`: Regenerates a token auth for a user if the `Generate Random token_auth For New Users` option is currently enabled.

 * `loginldap:synchronize-users`: Can be used to synchronize one, multiple, or all users in LDAP at once.
 If you'd like to setup user access within Piwik before a user logs in, this command should be used.